We're committed to increasing the consumption of Fairtrade products.

 Sustainable cups and mugs

-Did you know that our cups are 100 per cent compostable?
+Did you know that our cups are 100 per cent compostable (excluding the plastic lid, which can be recycled)?
 Unlike many high street cafés, our cups do not include polyethylene, meaning that you can simply pop them into the food waste bin to help leave the environment a little bit happier.

 Our Food Principles